sanbotto/techops-challenge/README.md

 &#x200B;

 5. You'll need to create file `terraform/variables_sensitive.tf` in order to be able to set the required variables to perform the DNS update at Cloudflare.
-It's code should be like this:
+Its code should be like this:

 	```
 	# Cloudflare's variables